- The executive Power shall be vested in a President of the United States of America. He shall hold his Office during the Term of four Years, and,

 Yesh, but "immune from judicial review" implies that even SCOTUS has no standing in this regard.** OK: ARTICLE III, Section 2: In all cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party, the supreme Court shall have original Jurisdiction.

 The 2020 election is lawfully concluded.
-All 50 states had certified prior to January 6th.
+All 50 states had certified prior to January 6th, in the wake of dozens of fruitless challenges in "battleground" states.

 States' legislative authority with respect to future election processes (in advance of them) is a separate issue.
-With respect to the word "may," you don't get a Mulligan once your state has Certified but you are miffed at the outcome.
+But, you don't get a Mulligan once your state has Certified but you are miffed at the outcome.
 You Snooze, You Lose.

 ** The right of citizens "to vote" (exact words) is explicitly set forth in the 14th, 16th 19th, 24th, and 26th Amendments.
 I'm not buyin' that SCOTUS could not act to strike down any states' legislative enactments that abrogated it.
 Seriously?
 Uhhh...
 ARTICLE III, Section 2, anyone?